 The performance improvement action plan is a detailed document that clearly states the unacceptable performance observed, improvement objectives, process, and final step (reassignment or dismissal) should the employee not meet their objectives.

-How to Write a Performance Improvement Plan:
+How to Write a PIP:

 - Add the employee's name, position, and department.